 Shirley Jackson: A Rather Haunted Life by

 For the complete list of the winners and all

 April 10, 2017.
 2017 Pulitzer winners

 Heather Ann Thompson.

 Biography or Autobiography:

-The complete list of winners in all categories, as well as bios and photos of the winners, are
+The complete list of winners and finalists in all categories are

 available at the official